-Casey Collins was appointed to serve on the Board of Fire Commissioners for Clark County Fire District 6 in October 2002 to fill a position vacancy.
-Citizens elected Mr. Collins to a 6 year term in 2003.
-Mr. Collins was again elected to a 6 year term beginning January 2016.
+Casey Collins was appointed to serve on the Board of Fire Commissioners for Clark County Fire District 6 in November 2002 to fill a position vacancy.
+Citizens elected Mr. Collins to a 6-year term in 2003.
+Mr. Collins was re-elected to a 6-year term in both 2009 & 2016.

 Brad Lothspeich, Chair